HyperDbg/HyperDbg/README.md

 ## Publications

-In case you use one of **HyperDbg**'s components in your work, please consider citing our paper.
+In case you use one of **HyperDbg**'s components in your work, please consider citing our papers.

 **1. [HyperDbg: Reinventing Hardware-Assisted Debugging (CCS'22)](https://dl.acm.org/doi/abs/10.1145/3548606.3560649)** [[arXiv](https://arxiv.org/abs/2207.05676)]